Eduzyolo/ES_IOT_PROJECT/README.md

 To interact with the Telegram bot, users can send commands to perform various actions:
 - `/status` - Get the current status of the system, including LED status, light brightness, battery status, time to sleep, and valve status.
-- `/water_now` - Trigger an immediate watering action.
+- `/water_now` - Trigger an imme diate watering action.
 - `/stop_watering` - Stop any ongoing watering action.
 - `/set_schedule` - Set a new watering and lighting schedule.
 Users are prompted to send back a configuration message.
 - `/cancel_schedule` - Cancel any existing watering schedule and revert to default settings.